AndyCYao/personal_webpage/content/courses/cmpt307.md

 Explores from start node S. and add layers, one layer at a time.

 Each layer ${n}$ is neighbors of layer ${n-1}$ node.

+Another property of BFS tree is that if if there is an edge between nodes ${x,y)$, then ${x, y}$ are either one level apart, or on same level.

 *Theorem* For each ${i}$, ${L_i}$ consists of all nodes at exactly ${i}$ from ${s}$. and there is a path from ${s}$ to ${t}$ ${IFF}$ ${t}$ appears in some layer